junxit/us-congress-bills-113/metadata.md

 - 2013-09-19 — Rule provides for consideration of H.R.
 687, H.R.
 1526 and H.R.
 3102.
 Measures will be considered read.
 - 2013-09-19 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H5719; text: CR H5719)
 - 2013-09-19 — The previous question was ordered pursuant to the rule. (consideration: CR H5719)
+- 2013-09-23 — Received in the Senate.
+- 2013-12-20 — Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.